awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 ## Add or replace a key pair for your instance<a name="replacing-key-pair"></a>

-You can change the key pair that is used to access the default system account of your instance\.
-For example, if a user in your organization requires access to the system user account using a separate key pair, you can add that key pair to your instance\.
-Or, if someone has a copy of the `.pem` file and you want to prevent them from connecting to your instance \(for example, if they've left your organization\), you can replace the key pair with a new one\.
+You can change the key pair that is used to access the default system account of your instance by adding a new public key on the instance, or by replacing the public key \(deleting the existing public key and adding a new one\) on the instance\.
+You might do this for the following reasons:
++ If a user in your organization requires access to the system user account using a separate key pair, you can add the public key to your instance\.
++ If someone has a copy of the private key \(`.pem` file\) and you want to prevent them from connecting to your instance \(for example, if they've left your organization\), you can delete the public key on the instance and replace it with a new one\.

+The public keys are located in the `.ssh/authorized_keys` file on the instance\.

 To add or replace a key pair, you must be able to connect to your instance\.
 If you've lost your existing private key or you launched your instance without a key pair, you won't be able connect to your instance and therefore won't be able to add or replace a key pair\.
-If you've lost your existing private key, you might be able to retrieve it\.
+If you've lost your private key, you might be able to retrieve it\.
 For more information, see [Connect to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.
 If you launched your instance without a key pair, you won't be able to connect to the instance unless you chose an AMI that is configured to allow users another way to log in\.

 **Note**
 These procedures are for modifying the key pair for the default user account, such as `ec2-user`\.
-For more information about adding user accounts to your instance, see [Manage user accounts on your Amazon Linux instance](managing-users.md)\.
+For information about adding user accounts to your instance, see [Manage user accounts on your Amazon Linux instance](managing-users.md)\.

 **To add or replace a key pair**